Joel Edmundson

-Joel Edmundson (born June 28, 1993) is a Canadian professional ice hockey defenceman for the Los Angeles Kings of the National Hockey League (NHL).
-He was selected in the second round, 46th overall, by the St. Louis Blues in the 2011 NHL Entry Draft and won the Stanley Cup with the Blues in 2019.
+Joel Edmundson (born June 28, 1993) is a Canadian professional ice hockey player who is a defenceman for the Los Angeles Kings of the National Hockey League (NHL).
+He was selected in the second round, 46th overall, by the St. Louis Blues in the 2011 NHL entry draft and won the Stanley Cup with the Blues in 2019.
 Edmundson has also previously played for the Carolina Hurricanes, Montreal Canadiens, Washington Capitals, and Toronto Maple Leafs.

 Early life

 Edmundson was born on June 28, 1993, in Brandon, Manitoba, to parents Bob and Lois Edmundson.
 He began playing ice hockey at the age of two after being inspired by his older brother Jesse.